CBP Officers Seize More Than $14 Million in Meth at Pharr International Bridge

 · Texas Border Business

-U.S. Customs and Border Protection (CBP) officers seized over $14 million worth of methamphetamine at the Pharr International Bridge.
-On May 16, during a routine inspection of a tractor trailer carrying lettuce from Reynosa, Mexico, CBP officers discovered anomalies using nonintrusive inspection equipment.
-A physical search revealed 307 packages of meth weighing a total of 1,644.64 pounds (746 kg) hidden in the trailer.
-The narcotics and the vehicle were confiscated, and Homeland Security Investigations has launched a criminal investigation.
+U.S. Customs and Border Protection (CBP) officers at the Pharr International Bridge seized over $14 million worth of methamphetamine on May 16.
+The officers inspected a tractor trailer carrying lettuce from Reynosa, Mexico, using nonintrusive inspection equipment, which revealed anomalies.
+A subsequent physical inspection uncovered 307 packages of meth weighing a total of 1,644.64 pounds (746 kg).
+The narcotics and the vehicle were confiscated, and a criminal investigation was launched by Homeland Security Investigations.
 Port Director Carlos Rodriguez emphasized the importance of CBP's efforts in preventing dangerous drugs from reaching American streets.

 AI summary · Source: Texas Border Business →